stungeye/Programming-1-Notes/docs/11-pointers/03-pointers-and-the-heap.md

 ## Dynamic Memory Allocation with New

 Another way to allocate memory is by using the `new` keyword along with a pointer.
-The `new` keyword is used to request a certain amount of memory which the pointer can then point to.
+The `new` keyword is used to request a certain amount of *heap* memory which the pointer can then point to.

+Unlike the stack, the heap is not limited to a fixed size and can grow as needed, constrained only by the available system memory.

 ```cpp
 int number{ 42 }; // Stack allocated